 How Does Grasshopper Business Phone Work?

 Grasshopper is a business VoIP system that allows companies to choose a virtaul phone number, custom greeting, and call answering rules to forward calls to other devices.
 It allows small businesses stay competitive without investing in a pricey business phone system.
 Their virtual phone system makes it easy to deploy new communication channels within minutes.
-It’s designed to quickly be installed on either desktops or smartphones, so businesses won’t need a business phone system with a complex hardware setup to start making and receiving calls.
+It’s designed to quickly be installed on either desktops or smartphones, so businesses won’t need a business phone system with a complex hardware setup to start making and receiving phone calls.

 Grasshopper pricing comes in four reasonably-priced plans.
-This is a provider that isn’t limited to large enterprises.
+This virtual phone system isn’t limited to large enterprises.
 Entrepreneurs with tight budgets can set up a dedicated avenue of communications with their customers.

 Grasshopper is entirely cloud-based.
 Users will only need to connect to an existing internet connection to use the service.
-This means that organizations have the option of either cellular data or Wi-Fi to reach out and make calls.
+This means that organizations have the option of either cellular data or Wi-Fi to reach out and make phone calls.
 Like other providers, Grasshopper promises a 99.999% uptime, which seems pretty accurate.

 Based on their own “Grasshopper System Status” page, the service has only had one issue in the past three months.
 This only affected text messaging for some subscribers.
 Outages happen with any service provider.
 Since services like this are based in the cloud, instances of lack of service are rare because there are backup servers.
 The aforementioned event occurred on January 9th, and outside of this issue, the months of December and November were without incident.

-Compared to other communications systems, a cloud-based solution is also much more inexpensive.
+Compared to other virtual phone systems, a cloud-based solution is also much more inexpensive.
 Grasshopper provides dialing without reliance on traditional public switch telephone networks (PSTN), which are copper line-based.